 Uber Health provided clear benefits to our patients, and it was also low-cost.
-The costs to Boston Medical Center of the Uber Health rides were far outweighed by the professional, hospital, lab, and pharmacy charges that the hospital expects to receive from the appointments.
+The costs to BMC of the Uber Health rides were far outweighed by the professional, hospital, lab, and pharmacy charges that the hospital expects to receive from the appointments.
 In fact, the projected charges associated with Uber Health visits exceeded the cost of the rides by a factor of nearly 20.

 This cost-to-benefit ratio is especially important in the context of population health and value-based care.
 BMC belongs to four accountable care organizations (ACOs), groups of healthcare providers and payers (Medicaid and Medicare, in this case) that partner together to coordinate care for their patients.
 Care for the patients in the ACO are controlled by the state and reimbursed on a per-capita basis, so the ACOs and BMC are incentivized to keep their patients healthy while keeping costs low.

 Simply put, it's worth $60 for an Uber if it prevents an ambulance ride the following week.

 The pilot program is over, but we continue to use Uber Health in our clinic and will continue to analyze the cost-effectiveness of the service.
 At least two other clinics at BMC, including a pediatrics asthma clinic, are planning to use the service as well.